Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Migrants fom the new EU joiners are more likely to be in employment.
 As of 2019 over 83% of these new immigrants had almost a 10% lead compared to natives and other pre-2004 EU members.
 Conformatively to global migratory trends, this is because it is the youthful population who migrate, incentivised and able to work in more conditions, without an economically "burdensome" family or dependents.

 According to the Financial Times, there is no evidence that European migrants come to live a life on benefits or take jobs from Britons.
-The average European migrant who arrived in 2016 will make a total lifetime contribution to the UK public finances of £78,000
+The average European migrant who arrived in 2016 will make a total lifetime contribution to the UK public finances of £78,000 - more so than any UK native, or non-EEA migrant.

 ### Inter-regional migration
 Today, the amount of south-south migration has outpaced south-north or north-north.